SignSparK: Efficient Multilingual Sign Language Production via Sparse Keyframe Learning: Introduction

 However, keyframe annotations do not exist in current SLP datasets, rendering this training paradigm infeasible.
-To overcome this, we additionally introduce FAST, an extremely efficient sign segmentation model designed to automatically mine linguistically meaningful temporal anchors at scale.
+To overcome this, we additionally introduce FAST, an extremely efficient sign language segmentation model designed to automatically mine linguistically meaningful temporal anchors at scale.
 By precisely identifying sign boundaries, FAST provides the foundational keyframe extractions required to train \papername{}.
 Beyond enabling \papername{}, FAST is also explicitly engineered to process large-scale corpora like BOBSL\cite{albanie2021bbc} with minimal computational overhead.
 It therefore offers immense standalone value for the broader community, as it can facilitate the rapid pseudo-annotation of emerging large-scale glossless datasets like YTSL-25 \cite{tanzer2024youtube} and CSL-News \cite{li2025uni}, and support downstream tasks such as sign spotting \cite{varol2022scaling} and tokenization \cite{low2025sage}.

-By leveraging the keyframes extracted by FAST in training, \papername{} synthesizes articulate and naturalistic signing sequences directly within the 3D parametric spaces of SMPL-X~\cite{pavlakos2019expressive} and MANO~\cite{romero2017embodied}.
+By leveraging the keyframes extracted by FAST in training, \papername{} synthesizes articulate and naturalistic signing sequences directly within the 3D parametric spaces of SMPL-X~\cite{pavlakos2019expressive}, MANO~\cite{romero2017embodied}, and FLAME \cite{li2017learning}.
 Unlike prior 2D keypoint methods, this 3D formulation offers superior spatial depth and physical plausibility.
-To round off the SLP pipeline, we further incorporate 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} to bypass the visual limitations of bare meshes and seamlessly render the generated kinematics as photorealistic signing avatars.
-In this work we focus on manual articulators (upper-body + hands) and generating linguistically accurate non-manual markers (mouthings/facial expression) remains future work.
+We further show that 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} integrates naturally into our pipeline, overcoming the visual limitations of bare meshes by rendering the generated kinematics as photorealistic signing avatars.
 In short, the main contributions of our work can be summarized as follows:

-\begin{itemize} \item \textbf{State-of-the-art segmentation.} We introduce FAST, an ultra-efficient sign segmentation model that achieves highly accurate boundary detection at scale and unlocks the lingustic keyframes required for our training paradigm.
+\begin{itemize} \item \textbf{State-of-the-art segmentation.} We introduce FAST, an ultra-efficient sign segmentation model that achieves highly accurate boundary detection at scale and unlocks the linguistic keyframes required for our training paradigm.

 \item \textbf{Novel training paradigm.} We propose \papername{}, a generative SLP framework driven by sparse keyframe training.
 This approach overcomes under-articulation and ensures fluid motion while uniquely unlocking Keyframe-to-Pose (KF2P) synthesis for precise spatial and temporal control.